icopy-site/awesome/docs/awesome/awesome-electron.md

 - [Bringing Native Performance to Electron](https://blog.realm.io/native-performance-electron-realm/) - Realm rewrote their database browser app with Electron for cross-platform support.
 - [Electron on the App Store](https://medium.com/@yoannm/pushing-electron-on-the-mac-appstore-early-stages-7dcb85936f92) - A 5-part series about the journey of making and publishing an Electron app to the Mac App Store.
 - [Building a file explorer with Electron, Quasar, and Vue](https://medium.com/quasar-framework/building-an-electron-file-explorer-with-quasar-and-vue-7bf94f1bbf6) - Focused on design and code decisions and Electron security.
+- [Using Google Analytics to gather usage statistics in Electron](https://kilianvalkhof.com/2018/apps/using-google-analytics-to-gather-usage-statistics-in-electron/) - How to collect anonymous user statistics.

 ## Books